 Create a culture of 'work hard, play hard' by taking some time out of the work schedule for employees to interact and have fun on a regular basis.
-If you're in sales, celebrate each other's 'wins' at the end of the work day or, if you have weekly team meetings, choose to open with a fun exercise.
 Dedicating time, whether a few minutes daily or an hour out of the week, for fun and interaction increases employee morale and productivity.